-◆ Serving others should flow from a heart of love.
-Are there adjustments that you can make that might open more doors for serving others? ◆ In your current context, how can your light shine brighter for Christ?
+Serving others should flow from a heart of love.
+Are there adjustments that you can make that might open more doors for serving others?

+In your current context, how can your light shine brighter for Christ?

 How we treat others will either compel people towards Christ or repel people from Christ.

-Prayer Suggestion: "Lord Jesus, I want to know you, and I want others to know you too.
+Prayer Suggestion: Lord Jesus, I want to know You, and I want others to know You too.
 Please help me to be mindful of how my actions are perceived by those around me.
-May my life reflect your glory!
-In Jesus' name I pray, amen!"
-Passages for Additional Study : Matthew 5:13-16; Acts 4:32-35; 1 Thessalonians 2:1-12; Titus 3:14 Notes:
+May my life reflect Your glory!
+In Jesus' name I pray, amen."

+Passages for Additional Study: Matthew 5:13-16; Acts 4:32-35; 1 Thessalonians 2:1-12; Titus 3:14

-DAY 2: When a Plan Comes Together
+When a Plan Comes Together

-"It is God Himself who has made us what we are and given us new lives from Christ Jesus; and long ages ago He planned that we should spend these lives in helping others."-Ephesians 2:10 (LB)
+"It is God himself who has made us what we are and given us new lives from Christ Jesus; and long ages ago he planned that we should spend these lives in helping others."
+(Ephesians 2:10, TLB)

-For those of you who are 80's fanatics, this devotional is specifically designed for you!
-Do you remember the incredible TV programs that marked the 1980's?
+For those of you who are '80s fanatics, this day's lesson is specifically designed for you!
+Do you remember the incredible TV programs that marked the 1980s?
 There was Knight Rider, The Dukes of Hazard, Air Wolf, Magnum P.I., Remington Steele, Simon and Simon, Chips, T.J.
 Hooker, and others.
-I'm tearing up just thinking about them!
-Good times, good times!
+I'm tearing up just thinking about them.
+Good times!

 Anyway, one of the programs that my family watched religiously was the A-Team.
 The cast was sensational, the music rocked, and the plot was exactly the same from week to week.
 You could predict 80% of next week's show if you had seen three other episodes.
 The theme was always the same.

-Someone was in trouble, they hired the A-Team to help, Hannibal had a plan, Murdock acted crazy, "Faceman" got all the ladies, and B.A. would build fourteen weapons with three pieces of pipe, a roll of duct tape, and a box of finishing nails.
-They would barely make it through the plan.
-Hannibal would light up a cigar and say, "I love it when a plan comes together."
+Someone was in trouble, and they hired the A-Team to help.
+Hannibal had a plan, Murdock acted crazy, Faceman got all the ladies, and B. A. would build fourteen weapons with three pieces of pipe, a roll of duct tape, and a box of finishing nails.
+They would barely make it through the plan, and Hannibal would light up a cigar and say, "I love it when a plan comes together."
 What a show!

-When I think back over the series, I cannot remember a single time when Hannibal's "plan" didn't work.
+When I think back over the series,

+I cannot remember a single time when Hannibal's "plan" didn't work.
 He was either the smartest guy on TV or the luckiest.
 Either way, the show was entertaining.